-- Press DEFROST AUTO/TIME twice.
+- Press TIME DEFROST.

 - Enter defrosting time.

-- ?
-Press START.
+- Press START.

 - Turn food over when the oven signals.

-- 7 Press START.
+- 5 Press START.

 Power level is automatically set at 3, but can be changed.
 You can defrost small items quickly by raising the power level after entering the time.
 Power level 7 cuts the total defrosting time in about half; power level 10 cuts the total time to approximately 1/3.
 However, food will need more frequent attention than usual.